joleel3389/sep10-freedom-project/prep/plan.md

 * include badminton context on my page
 * have all part a content summarized/broken down on my page (on cards)
 * have all part b context summarized/broken down on my page (also on cards)
-* fit all my future innovation ideas on my page (on line thing)
+* fit all my future innovation ideas on my page (scratch the line tho)
 * incorporate flexbox tool
     * maybe baseline alignment of my card containers
     * try vertical alignment on mobile responsive version